 Most Suffolk County homes were built decades ago when cesspool installation standards were different.
 If your home went up in the 50s, 60s, or 70s, your pipes might sit closer to the surface than modern systems.
 That makes them vulnerable to frost damage that newer installations avoid.

-And here’s what most people don’t realize: once the ground freezes, getting emergency service becomes exponentially more expensive.
+And here’s what most people don’t realize: once the ground freezes, getting emergency service becomes exponentially more complex.
 We need specialized equipment to access your system.
 The work takes longer.
-And if you’re calling on a weekend in January because your toilet’s backing up, you’re paying premium rates for emergency service that could have been avoided with scheduled maintenance in November.
+And if you’re calling on a weekend in January because your toilet’s backing up, you’re dealing with the stress of emergency service that could have been avoided with scheduled maintenance in November.

 Your cesspool will tell you when it’s struggling.
 You just have to know what to listen for.